bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/project_settings.png)

 _ExperimentDefinition_ component defines the following fields:
+- _ShortName_: the short name of the experiment used in video recording output filenames
 - _Name_: the name of the experiment
 - _Scene_: Unity scene name to be loaded as an experiment environment
 - _Roles_: list defining roles that can be taken during an experiment by participants
 - _Points of Interest_: static points that are logged in experiment logs to be used in the log processing and analysis
-- _Car Spawners_: references to game objects spawning non-player controlled cars
+- _Car Spawners_: references to game objects spawning AI-controlled cars
-- _AI Pedestrians_: defines a list of _PedestrianDesc_ structs that contain a pair of an _AIPedestrian_ (the game object that defines an AI-controlled pedestrian avatar) and _WaypointCircuit_ (defining a path of waypoints for the linked avatar)
+- _AI Pedestrians_: defines AI-controlled pedestrians behaviour with a list of _PedestrianDesc_ structs containing a pair of an _AIPedestrian_ (the game object that defines an AI-controlled pedestrian avatar) and _WaypointCircuit_ (defining a path of waypoints for the linked avatar)

 _Points of interest_ is a list of _Transform_ references.
 _CarSpawners_ list references game objects containing component inheriting from _CarSpawnerBase_.
 It defines, with overridden _IEnumerator SpawnCoroutine()_  method, spawn sequence (see _TestSyncedCarSpawner_ for reference implementation).
 Car prefabs spawned by the coroutine with _AICar Spawn(CarSpawnParams parameters, bool yielding)_ method must be one of the referenced prefabs in _AvatarPrefabDriver_ list on _NetworkManager_ component.

-_Base.prefab_ from _ExperimentDefinitions_ folder is an example experiment definition showcasing simulator features.
+_Base.prefab_ from _ExperimentDefinitions_ folder is an example experiment definition showcasing most of simulator features.

 ![](ReadmeFiles/experiment_definition.png)

 ### Configuration of agents
-Roles field is a list of _ExperimentRoleDefinition_ struct's defining experiment roles with the following base data fields:
+_Roles_ field is a list of _ExperimentRoleDefinition_ struct's defining experiment roles with the following base data fields:
 - _Name_: short name/description of the role
 - _SpawnPoint.Point_: defines where player avatar will be spawned
 - _SpawnPoint.Type_: a type of player avatar.
-It may be either _Pedestrian_, _Driver_, _Passenger_ of an autonomous car.
+It may be either _PlayerControlledPedestrian_, _PlayerControlingCar_, _PlayerInAIControlledCar_ of an autonomous car.

 #### Adding and removing agents
-To add a new agent either increase the size of Roles array or duplicate existing role by right-clicking on the role name and selecting Duplicate from the context menu.
+To add a new agent either increase the size of _Roles_ array or duplicate existing role by right-clicking on the role name and selecting Duplicate from the context menu.

 To remove the agent right click on the role name and select Delete from the context menu or decrease the list size removing end entries that don't fit the resized list.

 #### Configuration of starting location of agents
 Add a new game object to the prefab and set its position and rotation.
-Drag the newly created object to the _SpawnPoint.Point_ in role definition.
+Drag the newly created game object object to the _SpawnPoint.Point_ field in role definition.

-### Agent camera configuration
+#### Agent camera configuration
+Avatar prefab can have multiple cameras defined (_PlayerAvatar_ (component) -> _Cameras_ (field)), for example for a driver and passenger position.
+Camera that will dispalying world for the avatar is defined by providing _SpawnPoint.CameraIndex_.
-Additionally to the location, camera settings can be provided for a spawned agent.
+Additionally to the location, additional camera settings can be provided for a spawned agent with  _CameraSetup_ component.
+The component can be added to the _SpawnPoint.Point_ game object.
-_CameraSetup_ component allows doing that.
-It should be added to the game object that represents a position where the avatar will be spawned (the one defined in _ExperimentDefinition_ (component) -> _Roles_ (list field) -> role entry on the list -> _SpawnPoint_ (struct) -> _Point_ (field)).
 The component exposes two fields:
 - _FieldOfView_: value which is set at spawn-time to _Camera.fieldOfView_ property.
 - _Rotation_: value which is set at spawn-time to _Transform.localRotation_ of a game object hosting _Camera_ component.
 ![](ReadmeFiles/CameraSetup.png)

-#### Configuration of the pedestrian agent
+#### Configuration for pedestrain (_PlayerControlledPedestrian_) agents
 No additional configuration is needed for pedestrian type agents.

-#### Configuration of the driver agent
-For _Driver_ role following field has to be defined:
-- _CarIdx_ - points to a car prefab on the _AvatarPrefabDriver_ (field on _PlayerSystem_ component) list that will be spawned for this role.

-#### Configuration of the passenger agent
+#### Common configuration for car (_PlayerControlingCar_ and _PlayerInAIControlledCar_) agents
-For _Passenger_ type of agent following additional fields has to be defined:
+Following additional fields has to be defined:
 - Car Idx - indicates car prefab that will be spawned for this role.
 Selected prefab is the one on the indicated index on _AvatarPrefabDriver_ list (field on _PlayerSystem_ component)
+- _VehicleType_ - indicates how spawned car will be configured.
+It may be either _AV_ or _MDV_.
+This parameter corresponds to _AV_ and _MDV_ sections in _PlayerAvatar_ component.

+#### Configuration for _PlayerInAIControlledCar_ agents
+Following additional fields has to be defined:
-- _TopHMI_, _WindshieldHMI_, _HoodHMI_ fields - define which HMI prefab to spawn on indicated spots
+- _TopHMI_, _WindshieldHMI_, _HoodHMI_ fields - defines which HMI prefab to spawn on corresponding spots.
+Spots are defined in player avatar prefabs (_PlayerAvatar_ (component) -> _HMI Slots_ (field)).
 - _AutonomusPath_ - references game object defining waypoints for the autonomous car via _WaypointCirciut_ component

 ### Configuration of non-playable characters